scheuerell-lab/lab-meeting/2023/01-13/README.md

     * Mark is inviting 2 students: Amirah Casey (MS), Sierra Joyner (PhD)
     * Please let Mark know if you can go to lunch on Fri from 12:30-2:00 (maybe Ivar's?)
     * Possible happy hour later on Fri
+    * Mark is looking for help:
+        * 2 volunteers to be contacts/hosts for Amirah (Fri only) & Sierra

 # Post-docs